uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 ## Specials

 #### `api`
+**Note:** If you run directly on amazee.io you will not need this key set.

 With the key `api` you can define another URL that should be used by `lagu` and `drush` to connect to the Lagoon GraphQL `api`.
 This needs to be a full URL with a scheme, like: `http://localhost:3000`
 This usually does not need to be changed, but there might be situations where your Lagoon Administrator tells you to do so.

 #### `ssh`
+**Note:** If you run directly on amazee.io you will not need this key set.

 With the key `ssh` you can define another SSH endpoing that should be used by `lagu` and `drush` to connect to the Lagoon Remote Shell service.
 This needs to be a hostname and a port separated by a colon, like: `localhost:2020`
 This usually does not need to be changed, but there might be situations where your Lagoon Administrator tells you to do so.